TheArchitect2000/zkiot-riscv-qemu-executable/README.md

    ```

 ## Download and Edit `device_config.json`
-### Download device_config.json from this repository and edit the parameters.
+### A. Download device_config.json from this repository and edit the parameters.
 ```
 {
   "Class": 32-bit Integer,